popphp/docs/installation.rst

 Requirements
 ------------

-The only main requirement for the Pop PHP Framework is that you have at least **PHP 5.6.0** installed in your environment.
-It has been tested and works with **PHP 7.0** as well.
+The only main requirement for the Pop PHP Framework is that you have at least **PHP 7.1.0** installed in your environment.

 Recommendations
 ---------------